 Socialising the indicator: 2022 to 2023

-• Virtual Workshop (2022): To further socialise MEPCA with key global experts (see Figure 2), a virtual workshop was held in 2022.
-Participants were provided with an overview of the work undertaken to date and to further discuss and critically test the weightings and definitions of the metrics.
+- Virtual Workshop (October and November 2022): To further socialise the MEPCA indicator with key global experts (see Figure 2), a virtual workshop was held in 2022.
+Participants were provided with an overview of the work undertaken to date and to further discuss and critically test the weightings and definitions of the metrics (Blanchard et al., 2022).
+Further information on changes following the workshops is available in the project development report, most notably the removal of assigning different weightings based on governance types and refined definitions to improve globally applicability.

 Figure 2.
 Summary of regional participation of attendees from two workshops held in 2022 to socialise the MEPCA indicator.

-• CBD COP 15 (December 2022): A key step in the global recognition of the indicator was its listing as a complementary indicator in the KM-GBF Monitoring Framework to support the assessment of progress towards Target 3.
-Beyond the core negotiations the indicator was also presented through different events and meetings.
-To support MEPCA’s listing as a complementary indicator a technical report was submitted to the CBD ahead of COP15 detailing its development up to November 2022.
-It should be noted that the indicator has since been further refined with the latest version (version 7) presented on this webpage.
+- CBD COP 15 (December 2022): A key step in the global recognition of the indicator was its listing as a complementary indicator in the KM-GBF Monitoring Framework to support the assessment of progress towards Target 3.
+Beyond the core negotiations, the indicator was also presented through different events and meetings.
+To support its listing as a complementary indicator a technical report was submitted to the CBD ahead of COP15 detailing its development up to November 2022 (Submission from the UK to CBD, 2022).

-• IMPAC5 (2023): Following the global momentum from CBD COP15, IMPAC5 provided another opportunity to socialise MEPCA.
+- IMPAC5 (February 2023): Following the global momentum from CBD COP15, the 5th International Marine Protected Areas Congress (IMPAC5) provided another opportunity to socialise the MEPCA indicator to an audience of ocean conservation experts.

 References